benmiller314/cdm2022spring/plans/lesson-11.md

 Therefore, the rest of today's class is all about working on your individual projects!
 Find source images or text, level up on layering, watch relevant tutorials on effects or on layout, and see what happens when you apply them to your own digital canvas.

 <div class="alert alert-success">
-<p>As usual, please <strong>set a daily goal</strong> in the <a href="http://bit.ly/cdm2022spring-notes#heading=h.myn5fnv0tyi">shared notes doc</a>, both for accountability and so I can look for ways to help.</p>
+<p>As usual, please <strong>set a daily goal</strong> in the <a href="http://bit.ly/cdm2021spring-notes#heading=h.z55p3g78u32k">shared notes doc</a>, both for accountability and so I can look for ways to help.</p>
 </div>

-You can keep your own time, or coordinate to chat with partners.
+Pomodoros are optional today, but encouraged; you can keep your own time, or coordinate to chat with partners.
 In the latter case, each time the break bell rings, ask each other:

 * What do you feel good about?
 * What challenges came up?